Jguer/yay/README.md

 ## Frequently Asked Questions

-* Yay does not display colored output.
+### Yay does not display colored output.
 How do I fix it?
   Make sure you have the `Color` option in your `/etc/pacman.conf` [#123](https://github.com/Jguer/yay/issues/123)

-* Yay is not asking to select packages during install (issue [#554](https://github.com/Jguer/yay/issues/554))
+### Yay is not prompting to skip packages during sysupgrade (issue [#554](https://github.com/Jguer/yay/issues/554))
   The default behavior was changed from [v8.918](https://github.com/Jguer/yay/releases/tag/v8.918) (see: [3bdb534](https://github.com/Jguer/yay/commit/3bdb5343218d99d40f8a449b887348611f6bdbfc)).
   To restore such behavior use the `--combinedupgrade`.
   Note: this causes [native pacman](https://wiki.archlinux.org/index.php/AUR_helpers) to become partial.

-* Sometimes diffs are printed to the terminal and other times they are pages via less.
+### Sometimes diffs are printed to the terminal and other times they are paged via less.
 How do I fix this?
   Yay uses `git diff` to display diffs, by default git tells less to not page if the output can fit one terminal length.
 This can be overridden by exporting your own flags `export LESS=SRX`.

-* Yay is not asking me to edit PKGBUILDS and I don't like diff menu!
+### Yay is not asking me to edit PKGBUILDS and I don't like diff menu!
 What do?
   `yay --editmenu --nodiffmenu --save`

-* Only act on AUR packages or only on repo packages?
+### Only act on AUR packages or only on repo packages?
   `yay -{OPERATION} --aur`
   `yay -{OPERATION} --repo`

-* `Out Of Date AUR Packages`message is displayed, why doesn't `yay` update them?
+### `Out Of Date AUR Packages` message is displayed, why doesn't `yay` update them?
-This means the package has been flagged out of date on the AUR but author has not updated the `PKGBUILD` yet.
+  This means the package has been flagged out of date on the AUR but maintainer has not updated the `PKGBUILD` yet.

 ## Examples of Custom Operations